cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 We will use p > 0 generally for constructing the base field GF(p), not just those where p is prime.
 To reiterate, we focus only on the additive case, and so we focus only on the cases where GF(p) is indeed the base field.

+Unless otherwise stated, we will always assume that the generator G that we use for the group GG is a fixed generator.
+This generator should be provided in the description of the group GG.

 ## OPRF algorithms {#oprf}